 - Disney’s Animal Kingdom Resort Area (via the Osceola Parkway): Disney’s All-Star Movies Resort, Disney’s All-Star Music Resort, Disney’s All-Star Sports Resort, Disney’s Coronado Springs Resort, Disney’s Riviera Resort, Disney’s Animal Kingdom Lodge, Disney’s Pop Century Resort (Disney’s Wide World of Sports Area), Disney’s Art of Animation Resort, Disney’s Winter Summerland Miniature Golf Course

 During peak periods of the year, there will be bumper-to-bumper traffic both on I-4 nearing the U.S. 192 exit and on U.S. 192 itself.
 A less-congested route to the theme parks and other WDW areas is to use the exit marked Epcot-Disney Springs (Exit 67), 4 miles east of Exit 64.Attractions: Magic Kingdom Park, Disney’s Hollywood Studios

-- Magic Kingdom Resort Area: Disney’s Grand Floridian Resort & Spa, Disney’s Contemporary Resort, Disney’s Polynesian Resort, Disney’s Wilderness Lodge, Disney’s Fort Wilderness Resort & Campground, and The Villas at Disney’s Wilderness Lodge, Magnolia Golf Course, Oak Trail Golf Course, Palm Golf Course, Lake Buena Vista Golf Course, Disney’s Wedding Pavilion
+- Magic Kingdom Resort Area: Disney’s Grand Floridian Resort & Spa, Disney’s Contemporary Resort and Bay Lake Tower Resort, Disney’s Polynesian Resort, Disney’s Wilderness Lodge, Disney’s Fort Wilderness Resort & Campground, and The Villas at Disney’s Wilderness Lodge, Magnolia Golf Course, Oak Trail Golf Course, Palm Golf Course, Lake Buena Vista Golf Course, Disney’s Wedding Pavilion

 Information and Tips for Driving Around Walt Disney World